Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 Take the seaside route from in front of the station

-The Aomori Nebuta Festival is held at night except for the final day, but if you want to be fully immersed in the Nebuta during the day, the Aomori Nebuta Russelland Guided Tour by the Nebuta Guides is recommended.
-The Nebuta Guide Office is located behind the Aomori Prefectural Tourism and Products Museum ASPAM, a seven-minute walk from Aomori Station along the seafront.
+The Nebuta Guide Office is located behind the Aomori Prefectural Tourism and Products Museum ASPAM, a seven-minute walk from Aomori Station along the seafront, and offers free guided tours of the festival.
 You will be guided in detail about the origins and origin of Nebuta, how the festival works, and how Nebuta is made.

-Reservation: For individual visitors Reservations can be made for individual visitors.
+Reservations: Reservations can be made for individual visitors

 [Notes]